M. A. Numminen: Multiple roles and genres

-His records, starting with Suomen Talvisota 1939–1940's Underground-Rock in 1970, were published under the umbrella of the legendary Finnish label Love Records.
+His records, starting with the 1970 Suomen Talvisota 1939–1940 album Underground-Rock, were published under the umbrella of the legendary Finnish label Love Records.
 Numminen has recorded Swedish versions of many of his songs.
-He has also made several songs in English, German and Esperanto.
+His works also include several songs in English, German and Esperanto.

 Numminen has taken part in many films, either as an actor, scriptwriter, composer, singer, or short film director.

 Children's songs

 In the 1970s, Numminen became a popular favourite with his children's songs in the 1973 film Herra Huu – Jestapa Jepulis, Penikat Sipuliks, where he also played the main role, and in the 1977 TV series Jänikset maailmankartalle where he played a rabbit named Gommi, and his friend Pedro Hietanen played a cat named Pommi.
 At the same time, Numminen also gained success in Sweden with his song 'Gummiboll' (Numminen's Finnish version of this was called 'Kumipallona luokses pompin ain', and is an interpretation of the song "Rubber Ball" by Bobby Vee).